rohitaragde/Uber-ETL-Automation-with-Airflow-Mage/README.md

 Execute the ETL process using Mage.
 The data will be transformed and later on will be loaded into the Google Cloud BigQuery bucket.

+## Data load from GCP Bucket API to Mage

 ![Step 06 Screenshot](images/mage_data_export.png)

+# Perform Data Transformations to convert it into STAR Schema and all other data trasnformations

 ![Step 06 Screenshot](images/mage_transform.png)

+# Finally, Load the Data to the biquery tables

 ![Step 06 Screenshot](images/mage_load_bq.png)

+# The Mage Tree once the ETL process is successfully completed

 ![Step 06 Screenshot](images/mage_tree.png)